Intel names Andrew McLean as ANZ managing director

 The appointment also marks McLean’s return to Intel, last working there as ANZ sales director from 2013 to 2016 to finish up an 18-year stint.

-Based in Sydney, McLean will report to Intel vice president for sales, marketing and communications and Asia Territory managing director Alexis Cromwell.
+Based in Sydney, McLean will report to Intel vice president for sales, marketing and communications and Asia Territory managing director Alexis Crowell.
 McLean is tasked to lead the local team and is focused on growing the business and aims to position the company as a leading solutions provider in ANZ.

 “I’m delighted to be returning to Intel at what is a time of transformation and growth for the company,” McLean said.